Vermont State University Libraries

 Search Library Holdings

-Head to the main search window to find any kind of resource, including books, journals, films, newspapers, and more, across our five campus locations and online.
+Head to the main search window to find any kind of resource, including books, journals, films, newspapers, and more, across our campus locations and online.

 Course Reserves